Keeping your driving privilege for longer.

 There are so many different solutions available, we will run out of space here if we listed them all!
 But we are sure there is one for every particular individual.

-In case if the person is really demonstrating overall loss of safe driving ability, the evaluator will be the first step in preparation for the adaptation to the fact that may be it is time to hang the keys.
+In some cases where the driver demonstrates the overall loss of safe driving ability, the evaluator will be the first instance to begin the process of adaptation to the fact that this could be the time to hang the keys.
 Our evaluators are specifically trained in being able to explain to the person in a way that will not scare or humiliate them, why they should consider giving up their driving privilege and understand that they are many alternatives to driving helping to keep their freedom.

 Please note, that our company is in no way associated with the Drive Able, since we do not provide the computer testing for drivers with cognitive disorders.
 That's their business and we would be glad to refer anyone to them should they need this type of assessment.